microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingbusiness-publish.md

 ## Request body

 ## Response
-If successful, this method returns `204 No content` response code.
+If successful, this method returns `204 No Content` response code.
 It does not return anything in the response body.

 ## Example
 The following is an example of how to call this API.